bark-community/social-finance-hub/README.md

 ## Installation
 1. Clone the project: `git clone https://github.com/bark-community/social-finance-hub`
-2. Navigate to the directory: `cd social-finance-hub&& npm install`
+2. Navigate to the directory: `cd social-finance-hub && npm install`
 3. Start the project with the local configuration: `npm start`
 4. Start the project with the dev configuration: `npm run start:dev`